Founder and Executive Director

 He is passionate about inclusion, nurture, mindfulness and pupil/staff wellbeing.
 He has worked in schools across Edinburgh, using Fischy Music to support pupils and families.

-Rachel is a young, enthusiastic primary teacher based in Edinburgh.
+Rachel is a recently qualified, enthusiastic primary teacher based in Edinburgh.

 Fischy Music has supported Rachel right through her childhood and she now uses the resources to support her teaching practice.
 Pupil and teacher wellbeing is of top importance to Rachel and she loves singing and playing the violin and ukulele!